 This article has links to products and services we love, which we may make commission from.

-When you think of road trips in Scotland your mind automatically goes to North Coast 500 or the classic route to the Isle of Skye, right?
-Well, what if I told you there is a corner of the country that’s untapped and untamed and has road trippers who want to avoid the crowds name on it?
-This guide details an itinerary for South West Scotland which we have personally driven in our camper, Dita Van Tease.
-It takes in parts of the official South West Scotland 300 route and shares our personal tips and experience.
+When you think of road trips in Scotland, your mind automatically goes to North Coast 500 or the classic route to the Isle of Skye, right?
+Well, what if I told you there is a corner of the country that’s untapped and untamed?
+This guide details an itinerary for South West Scotland, which we have personally driven.

-Disclaimer: This South West Scotland travel guide has been created over several trips.
+Note: This South West Scotland travel guide has been created over several trips.
 We continue to update it whenever we visit the south.
-The Dumfries and Marthrown of Mabie section was commissioned by our partners, Scottish Hostels.
-As always, the ridiculously useful information has been created by Two Scots Abroad Travel Guides and any opinions expressed are our own.
+Our partners, Scottish Hostels, commissioned the Dumfries and Marthrown of Mabie section.
+As always, Two Scots Abroad Travel Guides created ridiculously useful information, and any opinions expressed are our own.

 South West Scotland Itinerary